 Among the known Paleo remains in the SRRSU, Johnson (1962:161-162) reported Folsom points from the Sheyenne Delta area.
-Munson (1990) also reported fluted points from private collections in the Lake Traverse area of Minnesota.
+Munson (1990) reported fluted points from private collections in the Lake Traverse area of Minnesota.
 What is the range of Paleo complexes represented in private collections which have become known since Schneider's (1982f) review?

 Settlement strategies of Paleo peoples along glacial Lake Agassiz are unknown.
-Camps and procurement sites can be expected to occur in locations other than the often mentioned strandline and Sheyenne Delta settings of the basin (cf. Jackson and McKillop 1991; Tankersley et al. 1990).
+Camps and procurement sites can be expected to occur in locations other than the oftenmentioned strandline and Sheyenne Delta settings of the basin (cf. Jackson and McKillop 1991; Tankersley et al. 1990).
 Figure 10.2 depicts possible Paleo settlement locations plotted on the glaciated SRRSU landscape away from glacial Lake Agassiz.
-Continued interactions between geomorphologists, archeologists, geologists, and others will aid in identifying processes of early Holocene landform evolution and associated patterns of land use in the region.
-Can Geographic Information Systems (GIS) and remote sensing systems such as LiDAR (Light Imaging, Detection and Ranging) be applied to modeling early Holocene landform evolution and human settlement?
+Continued collaborations between geomorphologists, archaeologists, geologists, and others will aid in identifying processes of early Holocene landform evolution and associated patterns of land use in the region.
+Can geographic information systems (GIS) and remote sensing systems such as LIDAR be applied to modeling early Holocene landform evolution and human settlement?

-Figure 10.2: Diagram showing the sorts of settings where Paleo settlements may have been situated on glacial landscapes within the Southern Red River Study Unit (from Tankersley et al. 1990:311).
+Figure 10.2: Settings where Paleo Settlements may have been Situated on Glacial Landscapes within the SRRSU (from Tankersley et al. 1990:311).

-Discussions of subsistence include stressing the importance of incorporating prey behavior as part of studies focusing on prehistoric hunting strategies, especially for the Paleo case.
+Discussions of subsistence include stressing the importance of incorporating prey behavior as part of studies focusing on prehistoric hunting strategies, especially for the Paleo.
 As Frison (1991:28, 30) states, "Human hunting behavior can be better understood through more thorough use of the many sources already at hand.
 These include considerations of the prey species involved, hunting group size, quantity of meat products and their condition, and butchering and processing."
 Many of the modern analogs and perceptions about prehistoric hunting stem from misconceptions regarding prey behavior (ibid.).
 Did Paleo peoples rely on "ruminophagism" (eating the prey's stomach contents) to supplement their diet as Todd (1991) suggests?

-A few fluted and parallel-flaked stone projectile tips are about the only solid evidence for Paleo technologies we have to study in the SRRSU.
-Undoubtedly, these stones are one of many materials utilized by early hunter-gatherers.
+A few fluted and parallel-flaked projectile tips are about the only solid evidence for Paleo technologies we must study in the SRRSU.
+Undoubtedly, stone is one of many materials utilized by early hunter-gatherers.
 Frison (1988) has provided evidence for a flourishing bone technology among Paleo peoples based on studies of Northwestern Plains assemblages.
 Johnson (1988:8) illustrates a perforated elk antler flaker tool from the Pelican Rapids (Minnesota Woman) burial.
-What are the diagnostic implements of these other technologies in the SRRSU?
+What are diagnostic implements of these other technologies in the SRRSU?